 Expat will assist with your pet’s transportation and any quarantine boarding or kennelling that may be required upon arrival.
 We suggest you also research the regulations for importing pets in the new destination and understand any requirements for inoculations and quarantine both at destination, and upon repatriation.

 Moving to a new location ranks amongst the Top 10 on the global scale of personal stress, so it’s important to leverage as much knowledgeable support as available to you.

 The extensive preparation that is required for departure and the inevitable arrival, coupled with the unknown of your new location can be daunting.
 Expat’s understanding and assistance to find home, school, and connectivity will contribute significantly to your relocation becoming a positive experience for the whole family.
 We take care of the multitude of essential factors involved so that you can concentrate on your assignment and starting life afresh in your new surroundings.

 What documents will I require for my Tenancy Application?

-We suggest you take the following information with you on your home search to ensure that you are ready to submit an application when you find a suitable property:
+We suggest you take the following information on your home search to ensure you are ready to submit a rental application when you find a suitable property:

 Please also refer to “Helpful Links” on this website.